JoeyShapiro/Kale/NOTES.md

 but have separate stuff for everything.. and put it all together should the category be collected though why not. they are not needed anymore

+could use different list view. but this seems the proper way. have most control, and wasnt *that* hard